Richard Connell

-Richard Edward Connell Jr. (October 17, 1893 - November 22, 1949) was an American author and journalist.
-He is most notable for his short story "The Most Dangerous Game" (1924).
-Connell was one of the most popular American short story writers of his time.
-His stories were published in The Saturday Evening Post and Collier's magazines.
-He had equal success as a journalist and screenwriter, and was nominated for an Academy Award in 1942 (Best Original Story) for the movie Meet John Doe (1941), directed by Frank Capra and based on his 1922 short story "A Reputation".
+Richard Edward Connell Jr. (October 17, 1893 – November 22, 1949) was an American author, screenwriter, and journalist.
+One of the most popular short story writers of his time, he is best known for his 1924 story "The Most Dangerous Game".
+His stories were published in The Saturday Evening Post, The Century Magazine, and Collier's.
+He had equal success as a journalist and screenwriter and was nominated for an Academy Award in 1942 for Best Story for the 1941 film Meet John Doe, directed by Frank Capra and based on his 1922 short story "A Reputation".

 Life and career

-Connell was born on October 17, 1893, in Poughkeepsie, New York, the son of Richard E. Connell and Mary Miller Connell.
-He began his writing career for The Poughkeepsie Journal, and attended Georgetown College for a year before going to Harvard University.
-While at Harvard, Connell edited The Lampoon and The Crimson.
-He subsequently worked on the city staff of The New York American and as a copy writer for J. Walter Thompson.
-Connell served in France with the US Army during World War I. While in the army, he was the editor of his camp's newspaper.
+Richard Edward Connell Jr. was born on October 17, 1893, in Poughkeepsie, New York, the son of Richard E. and Mary Miller Connell.
+He began his writing career for The Poughkeepsie Journal and attended Georgetown College for a year before going to Harvard University, where he edited The Lampoon and The Crimson.
+He received an AB from the university in 1915.

+Connell subsequently worked on the city staff of The New York American and as a copy writer for J. Walter Thompson.
+He served in France with the United States Army during World War I. While in the army, he was the editor of his camp's newspaper.
 After the war, he turned to writing short stories, and eventually wrote over 300.

+Connell married Louise Herrick Fox in 1919.
+He died on November 22, 1949, in Beverly Hills, California.

+Awards

+Connell was a three-time winner of the O. Henry Award for the following short stories: